learn-co-curriculum/opening-a-lab-nitrous/README.md

 ## Opening a Lab

-The deep integration of Learn, Git, and GitHub means that you can actually use the native `git` command line application to work on Learn. `git` is complex so we're going to show how it works, but we're also going to show you how to use the simpler `learn` CLI to open a lab.
+The deep integration of Learn, Git, and GitHub means that you can actually use the native `git` command line application to work on Learn. `git` is complex so we're going to show how it works, but we're also going to show you how to use the simpler `learn` CLI (Command Line Interface) to open a lab.

 There are two ways to open a lab on Learn.